Rui-li023/Rui-li023.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I graduated from Central South University with a degree in Computer Science and Technology.
-I am currently a first-year joint Ph.D. student at Harbin Institute of Technology and [Shanghai AI Laboratory](https://www.shlab.org.cn/).
+I am currently a first-year joint Ph.D. student at Harbin Institute of Technology and [Shanghai AI Laboratory](https://www.shlab.org.cn/), supervised by [Wangmeng Zuo](https://homepage.hit.edu.cn/wangmengzuo) and [Dongzhan Zhou](https://scholar.google.com/citations?user=Ox6SxpoAAAAJ).
 My primary research interests lie in AI for Science (AI4SCI), Embodied AI.

 If you are interested in connecting or discussing potential collaborations, feel free to email me.